 For Linux users, you must also set permissions in the /etc/hosts.allow file.
-Use the setting ALL: ALL, which allows any client to use any service, if possible.
+Using the setting ALL: ALL, which allows any client to use any service, is optimal.
 However, this setting might raise network security concerns.

 For more information, see "Set Up for Remote Command Execution" in the Telelogic Synergy Administration Guide for UNIX.